UCSBCarpentry/ucsbcarpentry.github.io/index.md

 ![carpentry logo](fig/ucsb-github-banner-1.png)

-## Summer Workshops for 2020:

-### Summer Data Carpentry Series:
+## Summer Data Carpentry Series:

 We will be holding a series of workshops through Session B of Summer Quarter.
 Between Aug.
-11 - 13th, we will be hosting git/bash, and afterwards, split into Python and R workshops.
+11 - 14th, we will be hosting Bash and Git.
+Afterwards, we will split into Python and R workshops.

-- #### [Register for both of these workshops at the same site!](https://ucsbcarpentry.github.io/2020-08-10-Summer-GitBash/) -- ##### August 11th - 12th: Introduction to Bash-Shell
+- #### [Register for both of these workshops at the same site!](https://ucsbcarpentry.github.io/2020-08-10-Summer-GitBash/) -- August 11th - 12th: Introduction to Bash-Shell
--- ##### August 13th - 14th: Version Control with Git
+-- August 13th - 14th: Version Control with Git

 - #### [August 17th - September 1st: R programming](https://ucsbcarpentry.github.io/2020-08-17-Summer-R)
 - #### [August 19th - September 3rd: Introduction to Python](https://ucsbcarpentry.github.io/2020-08-19-Summer-Python)